pouya-eghbali/jscurry/readme.md

 # JS Curry

 JavaScript auto-curry.
-Works with native code functions, regulars ones, ...rest and parameters with default values.
+Works with native functions, regular ones, ...rest and parameters with default values.
 It does not depend on function.length.

 ## Install